hanabi/hanabi.github.io/docs/level-2.md

 import SelfFinesse from '@site/image-generator/yml/level-2/self-finesse.yml';
 import WrongPrompt from '@site/image-generator/yml/level-2/wrong-prompt.yml';

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import EarlyGameQuestion4 from '@site/image-generator/yml/beginner/early-game-question-4.yml';

 - Level 2 strategies can be learned after a few games of experience.

 <br />

 ## Special Moves

+### The 5 Stall (Cluing Off Chop 5's)

+- Normally, you are only allowed to give a *Save Clue* to a 5 if it is on chop.
+So if you use number 5 to clue a 5 that is **not** on chop, then it will typically look like a *Play Clue* on that 5 (or some other advanced strategy).
+- As a special exception, in the *Early Game*, you **are** allowed to clue number 5 as a *Save Clue* to off chop 5's.
+Doing this is just interpreted as a "stall" clue and that you are trying to extend the *Early Game* for a little bit longer.
+- However, you are **only** allowed to do this if there is nothing else to do, meaning that all of the "normal" *Play Clues* and *Save Clues* have been extinguished.
+- Normally, *5 Stalls* are only performed in the *Early Game*.
+However, you might see someone do a *5 Stall* in the *Mid-Game* if they are in a special situation where they are not allowed to discard.
+- For level 8 players, there are [additional rules](level-8.md#the-5-stall-intermediate-section) relating to the *5 Stall*.
+- For level 17 players, there is a [special interaction between *2 Saves* and *5 Stalls*](level-17.md#interaction-between-2-saves--5-stalls).

 <br />